 Land conservation is even more essential and urgent in a time of rapidly changing climate.
-Please give to Conservation Northwest today.

-by Reed Noss, for Conservation Northwest
+Essay by Reed Noss, for Conservation Northwest

 As a conservation biologist I am continually frustrated by all the attention given to climate change by the media and politicians.
 After all, biological scientists almost unanimously agree that the greatest proximal threat to biodiversity, globally and in North America, is the direct conversion, fragmentation, and degradation of natural and semi-natural areas by humans.
 So why aren’t the media and the politicians warning us about the dangers of improper land use?